huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 Choose `Environment` > `SFTP`, then paste this line to the box `SFTP Server` to allow root permission on all files and folders

 > This works with Ubuntu only.
-Other distribution may have different location of `sftp-server`
+Other distribution may have a different location of `sftp-server`

 sudo su -c /usr/lib/openssh/sftp-server